 The garlic is done when the cloves are soft when pierced with a skewer or small knife.
 The top of the garlic bulb would also turn a golden brown colour.
 If there are some charred black bits, that is fine too, as the caramelisation adds to the flavour.

 Once ready, remove from oven and set aside to cool down.

 Whilst the garlic is roasting in the oven, bring a medium sized pot of water to the boil.

 Trim broccolini stalks at the bottom and then cut each stem on the diagonal into 3 cm lengths.

 Once the water is boiled, add chopped broccolini and cook for 1-2 minutes.
 Drain from water and place in an ice bath to stop further cooking.

 Wash and slice portobello and Swiss brown mushrooms.

-Heat a medium sized fry-pan and add 1 tbsp of olive oil.
+Heat a medium sized frypan and add 1 tablespoon of olive oil.